Robertguarneros/AsterixProject/README.md

 The source code of the project is organized as follows:

 - `assets`: contains logo and images used.
-- `App.py`: entry point of the app, also where all the GUI menu elements are defined.
+- `App.py`: entry point of the app, also where all the GUI menu elements and functions are defined.

 ## Tools Used